Not Just for Women!

 Zoa was an excellent postpartum resource following the birth of my 4th child.
 As a certified Postpartum Corrective Exercise Specialist (PCES) through Dr. Sarah Ellis Duvall’s Core Exercise Solutions, she provided the knowledge and in-person support that I needed to begin the recovery process and improve my pelvic floor and core strength.
 Zoa was extremely supportive, patient, and committed to my success.
 I am very grateful for her support as it positively influenced both my physical and emotional well-being. 😊Kelly P. Mother of 4

 You just have to be gentle with yourself. ~ Reese Witherspoon

 The best way to get started is to schedule a private consultation so we can develop a plan together.
 Zoa’s personal experience with natural childbirth along with her training about the pelvic floor, diastasis recti, and much more can be at your full disposal.
-In this hour long private consultation, we will explore your starting point, discuss your goals, investigate what your body and mind are capable of right now, and develop a plan for proceeding forward.
+In this private consultation, we will explore your starting point, discuss your goals, investigate what your body and mind are capable of right now, and develop your Personal Vitality Plan for proceeding forward.
 My knowledge and skills combined with your movement, thoughts, goals, and determination will make a big difference in how you feel and how you function!